zd3nik/SubSim/README.md

 ### Nuclear Reactor Detonation

 If you do not charge or activate equipment in a turn, or you try to charge equipment that has already been charged to its maximum amount, the excess power causes damage to the nuclear reactor of the submarine.
 If the amount of damage becomes greater or equal to the maximum damage the reactor core can take it causes a nuclear detonation.
 This instantly destroys your submarine and any other objects occupying the same square at the time of detonation.

+NOTE: Damage inflicted on enemy submarines via nuclear detonation is *not* added to your score.
+There may be strategic reasons to use nuclear detonation, but as a game mechanic it is primarily intended to discourage inactivity.
+If you do not make use of your submarine, or use it very ineffectively (such as overcharging a single equipment item), it will eventually self destruct.

 Nuclear detonations have a blast radius of 2.
 Any objects within a blast radius of 1 from a nuclear detonation suffer the same damage as a direct hit from a torpedo or mine.
 Any objects within a blast radius of 2 from a nuclear detonation suffer the same damage as an indirect hit from a torpedo or mine.